 The national rail network operates as a 'closed access' predominantly single track freight rail network, operated by a government owned 'for profit' company – Kiwirail Holdings Ltd trading as 'Kiwirail', operating as the train and the national rail infrastructure operator.

-Currently, most of the rail traffic on the network is freight, excluding the metro passenger trains services in the Auckland and Wellington regions and heritage rail excursions, there are three 'limited stop' long distance passenger trains that are market international tourists and 2 inter-regional 'commuter' style passenger train services.
+Currently, most of the rail traffic on the network is freight, excluding the metro passenger trains services in the Auckland and Wellington regions, heritage rail excursions, three 'limited stop' long distance 'scenic' passenger trains catering for domestic and international tourists and 2 inter-regional 'commuter' style passenger train services.

 Background